Houdini 21.0 Nodes Geometry nodes

 Attribute

 Name of the point attribute to modify.
 Written values depend on the selected Mode.
 In Eikonal mode, the incoming attribute values are ignored.
-In Poisson mode, incoming values are only used for points in the Boundary Group.
+In Poisson and Extrapolate modes, incoming values are only used for points in the Boundary Group.
 In Diffusion mode, incoming values of all points are used.

 Speed Attribute